 Back then, happiness was brief because misery was around every corner in our neighbourhood.

 I can still smell the musty aroma of burning rope on the nights before the 5th of November.
 But I also recoil from the pungent memory of sounds that tumbled towards me from nearby open windows.
 They were like screams escaping from a circle in Dante's Hell.
 The howls of women beaten senseless by their husbands drunk from beer or intoxicated from the humiliation of never-ending unemployment.
-I heard escape from the lips of the dying who didn't have the scratch to afford morphine to ease the pain of cancers gnawing at their body like wild dogs tearing apart carrion.
-The dying growled and yelped like animals mauled by a beast.
+I heard inhuman screeches escape from the lips of the dying, who didn't have the scratch to afford morphine to ease the pain of cancers that gnawed at their bodies like wild dogs tearing apart carrion.

 But when the fires we lit on the 5th of November burnt high with the scrapes of wood I had helped collect.
 I concentrated on the raging flames and imagined escaping the warren of my poverty in the faraway future of adulthood.